edoardocattapan/ardo.github.io/_posts/2018-08-25-what-i-stand-for.md

 Still, we do have full control over a few fundamental variables that directly impact our quality of life.
 This means that external circumstances such as other people, nature and luck can be taken out of the equation in living life.

-I don’t believe in luck as a driving force for the realization of future events, as it is just as a conceptual tool for interpreting the unknown reasons which contributed in causing a given event in the past.
+I don’t believe in luck as a driving force for the realization of future events, as it is just a conceptual tool for interpreting the unknown reasons which contributed in causing a given event in the past.
 Luck makes sense only looking backwards, as an interpretation tool to cover our own partial ignorance of the truth.
 Luck does not determine the future: not by any means.